06 Safeguarding children, young people and vulnerable adults policy

 person.

-to an instance where a member of staff has physically intervened to ensure a child’s safety, or if an incident relates to a difficulty with the environment such as where parents and staff are coming
+incident related to an instance where a member of staff has physically intervened to ensure a child’s safety, or if an incident relates to a difficulty with the environment such as where

-and going and doors are left open.
+parents/carers and staff are coming and going, and doors are left open.

 - All allegations are investigated even if the person involved resigns or ceases to be a volunteer.